 It is always interesting to explore the theme of childhood and how it affects one’s self-care practices.
-Different cultures, different countries and different practices.
+Different cultures, different countries, and different practices.
 How many times have we heard, I got this habit from my father, or my mother taught me to do this or I always saw my parents do this?
-Not necessarily all of them benefit us, but yes mostly seen, we have sailed through life not realising how much we have picked up from our parents about our self care.
+Not necessarily all of them benefit us, but yes mostly seen, we have sailed through life not realizing how much we have picked up from our parents about our self-care.

 What messages, direct and indirect, did I receive from my parents or other adults growing up regarding self-care?

 I never saw my parents returning from office at odd hours, it was always by the clock.
 They came back home straight after work to spend time with their children.
 And that is what influenced my working hours too, I like coming back home on time instead of sitting in front of my laptop in the office and burning the midnight oil.
-I learnt from them that it is important to create a work life balance.
+I learned from them that it is important to create a work-life balance.

 What is the point in being wealthy, if you are not able to spend time with your family and loved ones?
 I totally live by this rule.

-In hindsight, not all what I picked up from my parents, I feel really benefited me.
+In hindsight, not all that I picked up from my parents, I feel really benefited me.
 I would like to knock off some of these habits.